Do Honda Accords Come In AWD? (Explained Clearly)

 What Is AWD and How Does It Work in Honda Cars?

 AWD (All-Wheel Drive) means power can go to all four wheels when needed.
 Honda designs AWD for grip in real conditions, not for racing launches or serious off-road driving.
 Most Honda AWD systems operate in front-wheel drive and send power to the rear wheels only when grip is lost.
-That keeps fuel use lower and driving smooth.
+That keeps fuel use lower and driving smoother.

 What Is Honda Real Time AWD?